lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-## Intro ##
+## intro ##

-### intro to overall argument ###

-This dissertation seeks to determine, in as minute detail as possible, what the print landscape in England 1789-99 was actually like.
+This dissertation in concerned with the mechanism by which texts do or don’t ‘enter’ into ‘canons’ of writings, particularly in the heightened political environment of England in the 1790s.
+In service of this goal, this dissertation seeks to determine, in as minute detail as possible, what the print landscape in England 1789-99 was actually like.
 It also seeks to explain, in equally minute detail, why this task of historical recovery is, in fact, impossible.
-[FLESH OUT MY ACTUAL ARGUMENT AND TOPIC]

-### my three fields in one para ###

-#### many definitions of DH ####

-The field of “digital humanities,” now several scholarly generations into its development, has entered the phase in which so many scholars are carrying out “DH” research that no universally-acceptable definition of “DH” can exist.
-Many definitions are fundamentally methodological.
-[ADD A COUPLE DEFINITIONS OF DH HERE].
-These definitions describe what might be called a “computational humanities.”
-Other definitions take up the new importance of digitality in daily life.
-[ADD SOME DIGITAL CULTURAL STUDIES STYLE DEFINITIONS HERE].
-This kind of work is increasingly described as “digital cultural studies.”
-In positioning this work as a “DH” dissertation, I might at first glance seem to belong squarely within the “computational humanities.”
-To be sure, much of this work is intended to apply existing computational methodologies to conduct otherwise old-fashioned literary research.
-Several of my contributions, too, are purely methodological in nature, in the development of new code and new guidelines for computational research using particular digital resources.
-However, as a fuller discussion of Johanna Drucker’s distinction between “data” and “capta” will elucidate later in this chapter, no computational research exists separately from a specific, local, culturally-defined context.
-Accordingly, my computational research into eighteenth century literature and my development of new computational methodologies are both inevitably tied to “digital culture.”
-My results often have more to say about contemporary digital archives, and the history of literary record-keeping, than they do about the eighteenth century itself.
-I therefore rely on an extensive body of work in cultural digital studies to examine not only the eighteenth century, but eighteenth century studies.

-#### many histories of 1790s ####

-So, too, are there many “histories” — or perhaps, narratives — available to describe the 1790s.
-[FOCUS ON POLITICS].
-[FOCUS ON ROMANTICISM].
-[FOCUS ON GOTHIC].
-[RISE OF THE NOVEL] Of necessity, each of these histories must exclude something.
-[WHAT EACH EXCLUDES].

-#### reparative reading ####
+In the process, I show how our persistently perplexing questions about canons can be asked, and answered, in new ways with digital tools.
+Computational methods, in their close association with ‘big data’, are often advertised as the solution to the problems of scale which are presumed to motivate the formation of selective canons.
+As my own computational experimentation will reveal, however, computational study more commonly undertakes the same judgment and valuation of texts in ‘canon formation’ and displaces this process onto ‘corpus building.’
 It is difficult, when faced with flawed and complex competing narratives, to resist the impulse to simply critique and reject all options.
-If we may learn any lessons from the 1790s, however, surely one must be the danger of universal paranoia.
-Eve Sedgwick persuasively describes, in “Paranoid Reading and Reparative Reading,” the dominance of paranoia in literary criticism \cite{Sedgwick:2015up}.
-Rita Felski, in her article “After Suspicion” and then further in her recent monograph The Limits of Critique, continues in Sedgwick’s line.
-Felski asks: “Can we be postcritical — as distinct from uncritical?” \cite{Felski:z11z1lQx p.151}.
-Reparative readers are often critiqued for painting a much clearer picture of the paranoid mode than the reparative mode, leaving it unclear how one is meant to escape paranoia’s double-bind.
-But this is not to say that the attempt itself is unworthy.
-[CONCLUSION HERE - DH somehow?].

-### BLUF ###

-These, then, are the three scholarly conversations to which this dissertation contributes: the digital humanities, as an increasingly self-reflective set of practices; eighteenth century studies, and the challenges presented by the 1790s; and the theoretical frameworks within queer theory which seem to offer valuable resources for both.
+If we may learn any lessons from the 1790s, however, surely one must be the danger of universal paranoia.These, then, are the three scholarly conversations to which this dissertation contributes: the digital humanities, as an increasingly self-reflective set of practices; eighteenth century studies, and the challenges presented by the 1790s; and the frameworks of reparative reading within queer theory which seem to offer valuable resources for both.
 The remainder of this chapter will describe in more detail the relevant scholarship in all three fields, then discuss the overlaps between them which enable my work.
-Finally, this chapter will conclude with a description of the two experiments which drive the dissertation as a whole, situating them within the three fields, and providing a sketch of their development across the dissertation.
+Finally, this chapter will conclude with a description of the two computational experiments which drive the dissertation as a whole, situating them within the three fields, and providing a sketch of their development across the dissertation.